bimobject/docs/docs/documentation/guides/creating-your-first-product.md

 ## All done!

 Congratulations!
-You have now created your first product in Eando X.
+You have now created your first product in EandoX.

 You can now start inspecting the impact graphs (at the top of the product page) and start generating EPDs.